Top Three Course Takeaways

 - How to effectively communicate the key components (problems, methods, results, conclusions) of the research process.

-- Cite many of the ethical issues involved in marketing research, and how to analyze data, report findings, and interpret results in an ethical manner.
+- Examine ethical issues in marketing research and how to report results in an ethical manner.

 - Measurement Analysis: The Basics

 - Introduction to SPSS Descriptive Statistics